DinoChiesa/Apigee-Proxy-JWT-POP/README.md

 - the presenter to delivers to the recipient a public key, as well as a "nonce" signed with the corresponding private key.

-- The recipient extracts the public key, verifies the signature on the nonce, and then is assured that the presenter in fact holds the corresponding private key.
+- The recipient extracts the public key, uses that to verify the signature on the nonce, and then is assured that the presenter in fact holds the corresponding private key.